DataDog/documentation/content/en/getting_started/session_replay/_index.md

 Session Replay is a visual tool that recreates user sessions from your applications, giving you a detailed, video-like view of how customers actually interact with your product.
 Session replay enriches traditional, quantitative data—such as click counts, bounce rates, and page view metrics—with the qualitative context you need to analyze your users' actions.

-This page demonstrates how to get started with Session Replay in Datadog.
+This page walks you through getting started with Session Replay in Datadog.
 If you haven't already, [create a Datadog account][1].

 ## Configure Session Replays